siduw/mpac-fe-assessment-2025/README.md

 Tech Used: Vite for setup, React as frontend framework, Tailwind CSS for styling

-React Hooks used: useState, useEffect, useContext, useMemo, useCallback
+React Hooks used: useState, useEffect, useContext, useCallback

 Game state is managed by useWordle() and is shared by the components using useContext()